 If you are on disability and you reach your Normal Retirement Age, your benefit accruals will cease.
 At this time you may elect to retire or quasi-retire.
-Quasi-retirement is an option under this Plan that permits you to receive your benefit at any time after you have reached your NRD.
-For more details on quasi-retirement, see the section titled Payment Events.
+Quasi-retirement refers to a one-time election option under this Plan that permits you to receive your benefit at any time after you have reached your Normal Retirement Date.
+For more details on quasi-retirement, please see the section entitled Payment Events.

-If you are under 59 1/2 and receive a total cash payment paid directly to you, or if you elect a monthly annuity, a 10% premature distribution penalty on the taxable portion of your distribution may apply.
+If you are under 59 1⁄2 and receive a total cash payment paid directly to you or if you elect a monthly annuity, a 10% premature distribution penalty on the taxable portion of your distribution may apply.
 Your quasi-retirement distribution will not be subject to taxation currently if you transfer it to the 401(k) Plan or to an IRA.

 Important Note: If you take a distribution from the RS Plan prior to retirement, this may reduce any current or future long-term disability benefits to which you may be entitled.
-To avoid a reduction in your long-term disability benefits, if you elect to receive a distribution from this Plan, you may choose a single cash payment and then roll over your distribution to the 401(k) Plan sponsored by NRECA, another employer's qualified retirement plan, or to an IRA.
+To avoid a reduction in your long-term disability benefits, if you elect to receive a distribution from this Plan, you may choose a single cash payment and then roll over your distribution to the 401(k) Plan sponsored by NRECA, another employer's qualified retirement plan, or to an Individual Retirement Account (IRA).
 However, if you begin to withdraw the funds derived from this rollover, your disability income benefits may still be reduced.